 “Leigh, this isn’t advanced fat loss protocol.
 What is with these suggestions?”

 Oh, that’s right.
 I’m supposed to be telling you about leptin signals, short-term ketogenic protocols, bio-hacking and what stacks aid in thigh fat depletions, right?
 Or, you could get a good nights sleep which helps more than most super “advanced” protocols.

 Research is clear.
 Less sleep = more hunger (the majority of the time).
 If you are having issues achieving diet adherence or hitting optimal metabolic levels, start with your sleep efficiency and habits.

 5. Mindset Matters

 Your expectation is crucial in the role of fat loss.
-More often than not fat loss is seen as no different than hoping to win the lottery – and it shouldn’t be.
+More often than not, fat loss is seen as no different than hoping to win the lottery—and it shouldn’t be.
 Fat loss should be a mostly predictable process when you understand what you’re putting in (be it food, drugs, or drink) and putting out.
-The rest is trying to adhere to the process long enough to get results, which is easier said than done.
-For most people the road to fat loss is going to be a long and patient travel.
-Barring rare circumstance and situations (like the Biggest Loser) we are not in a fat loss boot camp with every focus to our need.
-We are in the real world with work, kids, distraction, procrastination, and more emotions than we know how to handle.
+The rest is trying to adhere to the process long enough to get results which is easier said than done.
+For most people, the road to fat loss is going to be a long journey requiring a lot of patience.
+Barring rare circumstances and situations (like The Biggest Loser) we are not in a fat loss boot camp with every bit of focus on that need.
+We are in the real world with work, kids, procrastination, distractions, and more emotions than we know how to handle.